 1) Prodromal signs and symptoms (lasting a few days): Fever up to 40 degrees Celsius (1-7 days); dry cough (this may persist for 1-2 weeks), pronounced rhinitis.
 Bilateral, nonpurulent conjunctivitis (causing photophobia) may be significant (particularly in adults) and accompanied by eyelid edema; it resolves with the resolution of fever.

-2) Koplik spots (Figure 9.22-3): Multiple gray-white papules on the buccal mucosa adjacent to the premolars, which appear 1 to 2 days before the onset of rash and persist for 1 to 2 days after its resolution.
+2) Koplik spots (fig. 10.14-3): Multiple gray-white papules on the buccal mucosa adjacent to the premolars, which appear 1 to 2 days before the onset of rash and persist for 1 to 2 days after its resolution.
 Although Koplik spots are a pathognomonic sign, their absence does not exclude measles.

 4) Other less common signs and symptoms: Anorexia, diarrhea, generalized lymphadenopathy.